redox-os/website/content/faq.en.md

 #### Easy to develop and debug

-Most of the system components run on user-space, you don't need virtualization to test/debug them, more quick to develop.
+Most of the system components run on user-space, simplifying debugging.

 ### Rust benefits

 #### No need for exploit mitigations

-The microkernel design written in Rust protects against C/C++ memory defects, by isolating the system components from the kernel, the [attack surface] is very limited..
+The microkernel design written in Rust protects against C/C++ memory defects.

+By isolating the system components from the kernel, the [attack surface] is very limited.

 [attack surface]: https://en.wikipedia.org/wiki/Attack_surface

 #### Improved security and reliability without significant performance impact

-As the kernel is small, it uses less memory to do his work and close to bug-free status ([KISS] goal).
+As the kernel is small, it uses less memory to do its work and close to bug-free status ([KISS] goal).

 Beyond being small, the system is written in Rust, this language helps the programmer to write better code that don't cause performance problems.